Residence and Cocurricular Life

 Religion and Spirituality

 Although founded by Freewill Baptists, Bates has no formal religious affiliation.
 Through the Multifaith Chaplaincy, the college works to foster a climate of genuine religious pluralism on campus.
 Members of many faith traditions represented at the college regularly meet, cooperate, and learn from one another.
 Opportunities for meditation, prayer, and spiritual reflection for people of all faiths (and no faith) are held in the Chapel and across campus each week.
 There are on-campus weekly ecumenical Christian services, Catholic Mass, Quaker meetings, Friday Muslim prayers, Buddhist meditation gatherings, and Shabbat services and meals.
 A focus of campus spiritual and civic life, the Peter J. Gomes Chapel, built in 1913, was dedicated in 2012 in memory of Reverend Gomes, a member of the Class of 1965, a preacher and professor at Harvard, and an esteemed public intellectual.
 The college maintains a Muslim prayer room, a Hindu shrine, and a Buddhist meditation room.
 Services offered by the synagogue, churches, and mosque of Lewiston and Auburn are open to Bates students and employees.
 Several student-led religious organizations are active at the college: Hillel, Bates Christian Fellowship, Catholic Student Community, Baha'i Association, Salaam Namaste, Muslim Student Association, Dharma, and the Yoga Kula.
 The Multifaith Chaplaincy also collaborates with many students who have no religious affiliation, but desire a place for conversation, social justice work, or spirituality.
-The multifaith chaplains are available to all members of the Bates community — regardless of religious affiliation — for pastoral conversation and support.
+The multifaith chaplains are available to all members of the Bates community — regardless of religious affiliation — for confidential pastoral conversation and support.
 Additionally, the Multifaith Chaplaincy engages volunteer associated chaplains from Lewiston and Auburn who provide counsel and religious services to those who seek them within their respective tradition.
 More information about the Multifaith Chaplaincy can be found on the Bates website (bates.edu/chaplaincy).

 The Office of Intercultural Education